Latest News from Conservation-Litigation.org

 Webinar on Rights of Nature: Taking Action when Nature is Harmed

-On 29 May, Conservation-Litigation, the IUCN World Commission on Environmental Law's Biodiversity Law Specialist Group and the Task Force on Rights of Nature hosted a webinar to explore the Rights of Nature - what they mean, how they relate to existing legal avenues, and how they can be operationalised to remedy harm to nature.
+Conservation-Litigation.org, IUCN World Commission on Environmental Law's Biodiversity Law Specialist Group and the Task Force on Rights of Nature hosted a webinar to explore the Rights of Nature.

 UNODC World Crime Report highlights harm & legal remedies